ManasR10/CITS4407-Assignment-2/README.md

 ## Known Issues or Limitations

 	•	Assumes the header and column order match the assignment samples.

 	•	“Mechanics” and “Domains” columns are always quoted for robustness—this is intentional.
-	•	Large files (like bgg_dataset.txt) may take several seconds/minutes to process.